 - Can we develop a formula for success?

 iPad Workshops for Faculty

-This research initiative is being conducted by Information Technology in line with the desire to use technology to purposefully enhance teaching and learning at Pepperdine University.
-This initiative also coincides with the division's goal to provide 'anytime, anywhere' technological services to the campus community.
+This research initiative was conducted by Information Technology in line with the desire to use technology to purposefully enhance teaching and learning at Pepperdine University.
+This initiative also coincided with the division's goal to provide 'anytime, anywhere' technological services to the campus community.

 What is the iPad Research Study?

-Throughout each term, this study compares technology use and engagement for students in two sections of the same course; one section is loaned iPads and while the other section uses various computing devices.
-Undergraduate and graduate courses are included in the study as well a variety of disciplines including religion, math, business, law, and health.
+Throughout each term, this study compared technology use and engagement for students in two sections of the same course; one section is loaned iPads and while the other section uses various computing devices.
+Undergraduate and graduate courses were included in the study as well a variety of disciplines including religion, math, business, law, and health.

-Data is collected throughout each term with pre and post-term student surveys, classroom observations, and focus groups for every iPad and non-iPad course section.
-The research team also conducts interviews with each participating faculty member after the term to collect anecdotal information to qualify the quantitative results.
+Data was collected throughout each term with pre and post-term student surveys, classroom observations, and focus groups for every iPad and non-iPad course section.
+The research team also conducted interviews with each participating faculty member after the term to collect anecdotal information to qualify the quantitative results.